mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-messages/_index.md

 ![image](interactive_message.gif)

 Button actions support a style parameter to change the color of the button.
 The possible values for style are: `good`, `warning`, `danger`, `default`, `primary` and `success`.
-It is possible to pass also a theme variable or a hex color, but we discourage this option because it will be not resilient against theme changes.
+It's also possible to pass a theme variable or a hex color, but we discourage this approach because it won't be resilient against theme changes.

 ![image](interactive_button_style.png)